Mississippi Oversize and Overweight Permits

 NOTE: In some cases, a rear escort can be eliminated by attaching 2 (5 inches) amber lights mounted on the rear of the shipment.
 If you plan to implement this option note that you are also required to have a monitoring device in the truck cab that confirms both amber light bulbs are in operation.

-Legal Travel Times for Oversize and Heavy Haul Loads in Mississippi
+Legal Travel Times for Oversize and Overweight Loads in Mississippi

 Travel times and restrictions for heavy-haul and oversize loads in Mississippi:

-Daylight hours are defined as 1/2 hour after sunrise and 1/2 hour before sunset.
+Daylight hours are 1/2 hour after sunrise and 1/2 hour before sunset.
 Travel is permitted on Saturdays, with no travel permitted on Sundays.
-If your shipment is over 12′ wide, you may not travel on Saturday.
+You may not travel on Saturday if your shipment is over 12′ wide.
 In addition, you may not travel on the following holidays:

 - New Years Day